 When the first buzzer sounds, both teams are to clear the pool and line up in game cap number order in the staging area.
 Led by their captains, the teams should then march to the designated area of the pool, with the two officials standing in the center in between the two teams.
 Student-athletes must be in official uniform (robes or sweats) with caps on.
 At this time, both teams will have their entire roster announced, in order of cap numbers (starters will be announced once the teams are in the water just prior to the start of the game).
 The team with white caps will be announced first, followed by the team with dark caps.
 After the national anthem (or introductions if no anthem), the teams will shake hands and return to their benches.
+Please note that due to COVID-19, the pregame introductions will need to be modified from what is listed above.
+As an example, there should not be any hand shakes after team introductions.

-Appendix O - Schedule of Events
+Appendix M - Schedule of Events